pehapkari/pehapkari.cz/statie/source/_posts/2019/2019-04-20-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md

 ---
 id: 79
-title: "How we Migrated 54 357 lines of Code from Nette to Symfony in 2 People under 80 Hours"
+title: "How we Migrated 54 357-lines Application from Nette to Symfony in 2 People under 80 Hours"
 perex: |
     It would take us 3 full-time months to rewrite this code in 2017.
 In February 2019 we did it in less than 3-week span with the help of automated tools.
 Why and how?
 author: 1